Geography: Space

 For something to exist in the realm of geography, it must be able to be described spatially.
 Thus, space is the most fundamental concept at the foundation of geography.
 The concept is so basic, that geographers often have difficulty defining exactly what it is.
 Absolute space is the exact site, or spatial coordinates, of objects, persons, places, or phenomena under investigation.
 We exist in space.
 Absolute space leads to the view of the world as a photograph, with everything frozen in place when the coordinates were recorded.
-Today, geographers are trained to remember that the world is not the static image that appears on a map; and instead, the dynamic space where all processes interact and take place.
+Today, geographers are trained to recognize the world as a dynamic space where all processes interact and take place, rather than a static image on a map.

 Place

 Place is one of the most complex and important terms in geography.
 In human geography, place is the synthesis of the coordinates on the Earth's surface, the activity and use that occurs, has occurred, and will occur at the coordinates, and the meaning ascribed to the space by human individuals and groups.
 This can be extraordinarily complex, as different spaces may have different uses at different times and mean different things to different people.
 In physical geography, a place includes all of the physical phenomena that occur in space, including the lithosphere, atmosphere, hydrosphere, and biosphere.
 Places do not exist in a vacuum and instead have complex spatial relationships with each other, and place is concerned how a location is situated in relation to all other locations.
 As a discipline then, the term place in geography includes all spatial phenomena occurring at a location, the diverse uses and meanings humans ascribe to that location, and how that location impacts and is impacted by all other locations on Earth.
 In one of Yi-Fu Tuan's papers, he explains that in his view, geography is the study of Earth as a home for humanity, and thus place and the complex meaning behind the term is central to the discipline of geography.